thanhnguyen357/snake_game_python-project/README.md

 # Snake Game

 ## About the Project:
-This is a simple Snake game built using Python's turtle module and Object Oriented Programming (OOP) concepts.
+This is a Snake game built using Python's turtle module and Object Oriented Programming (OOP) concepts.
 The game follows the classic Snake gameplay, which player can control a snake to eat food and grow while avoiding collisions with the walls and itself.

 ---